anarkrypto/P2PoW/worker_API/README.md

 2.0.0

 ## Configuring your Worker API
-First you will need to have a <strong>Nano node >= v.19.0</strong> installed and synchronized.
-- Edit the worker_config.json file.
-Enter:
+#### Edit config/worker_config.json

+Here we have the main information to be followed by the P2PoW API.
+Some variables can be edited as needed.

-	- Your Nano Account where the rewards will be deposited.
+- **reward_account**: Your Nano Account where the rewards will be deposited.
 It must have a small amount of Nano as it will be used to register your network node within a transaction.
+0.00000001 Nano is enough

-	- The Private Key of this account (attention, do not confuse with the master seed).
+- **private_key**: The secret of the reward account (attention, do not confuse with the seed).
 Required to sign the decentralized registration transaction.
 Don't worry, the registration transaction signature is made directly from your computer and no one else will have access to your private keys.

-	- Your preferred Representative
+- **representative**: Your preferred Nano Representative Account

-	- The Minimum Fee you prefer for each work, represented in mNano.
-Current suggestion: 0.0001
+- **fee**: The Minimum Fee you prefer for each work, represented in mNano.
+Current suggestion: 0.0001 <br> *From node V21.2, receiving transactions require less proof of work, so the API will charge a little less to validate this type of block, but based on your configured fee.

-	- Your Node address with RPC port.
-Probably <strong>127.0.0.1:7076</strong> or <strong>[::1]:7076</strong>
+- **node**: Your Nano node address with RPC port.
+Probably <strong>[::1]:7076</strong> or <strong>127.0.0.1:7076</strong>

-	- Your Worker Node Address (can be the same as node).
+- **worker**: Your Worker Node Address (can be the same as node).
+To offer your worker on the network it is recommended <a href="https://github.com/anarkrypto/P2PoW/tree/master/worker_API#gpu">to use GPU</a>

+- **listen**: Host address for API listen.
+0.0.0.0 to listen external IP addresses.
+Also, remember to open the firewall ports.

+- **port**: API running Port.
+The default port of the P2PoW API is 7090, not change it if you want your worker to be found by users

+Advanced use (It is not recommended to edit):

-	- Active Difficulty can be ignored for now, I recommend you leaving false
+- **use_dynamic_pow**: If set to true, the API will maintain the network's active difficulty, but can be ignored for now, I recommend you leaving false

+- **dynamic_pow_interval**: How often to check the active difficulty.

+_ **use_dynamic_fee**: If use_dynamic_pow is activated, it is possible to have a dynamic fee as well, based on the multiplier of the active difficulty.
+This functionality could be better explored in the future or for isolated cases.
+For now, the recommendation is to leave it disabled due to the fact that it would require a constant and accurate synchronization of the client with his worker.

-	- Max Multiplier will be the maximum PoW difficulty your worker will accept when using active difficulty in dynamic PoW
+- **max_multiplier**: Max Multiplier will be the maximum PoW difficulty your worker will accept when using active difficulty in dynamic PoW
-	- Host address for API listen.
-0.0.0.0 to listen external IP addresses
-	- API running Port.
-7090 by default.
-	Example:

-<p></p>
+- **show_network_difficulty**: Returns active_difficulty when the user requests the endpoint /request_info

+worker_config.json example:
 ```
     {
     	"reward_account": "nano_3k8it4efod5hw194axu1m483qee7pryfrfung9pyr8x9pysfpz1bothqmo1y",